-My solutions to difficult problems, though bearing the undeniably genial stamp of lengthy premeditation, are in truth often improvised on the spur of the moment; indeed, one day the historians who pore over these memoirs will recognize me as our empire’s first and only evil improvizier.
+Though bearing the genial stamp of lengthy premeditation, my solutions to difficult problems are in truth often improvised on the spur of the moment; and indeed one day the historians who pore over these memoirs will recognize me as our empire’s first, and perhaps only, evil improvizier.
 So it was with my spontaneous mushroom camouflage that night.
 And yet, the tickling feathers of doubt encouraged me to wonder if the imperfect art of intellectual improvisation had, on this particular occasion, led me into error.

-At that point in the night, three fat men in small clothes were seen lugging the cracked upper half of a heavy slab from an old grave a new one.
+As the moon reached its zenith, three fat men in small clothes were seen lugging the cracked upper half of a heavy slab from an old grave to a new one.
 They propped it crookedly behind the cairn, murmured affirmations amongst themselves, and then left, closing the gate behind them.

 When I was sure they were gone I crept out from my hiding spot.
 Everything was silent: the mosque, the moon, and me.